Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Introduction

-Combining the capabilities of lower-limb exoskeletons with pHRHI, we introduce and evaluate a novel gait training approach: \textit{Therapist-Exoskeleton-Patient} interaction (TEPI).
-In this study, we validate the proposed approach by using two lower-limb exoskeletons to mediate the physical interaction between a therapist and a post-stroke patient during treadmill walking.
-The controllers of the two exoskeletons render compliant spring-damper elements between the joints of the two users, allowing the therapist to guide the patient and receive haptic feedback of the patient's movement.
+We hypothesize that enabling a therapist to physically interact with a post-stroke patient through a virtual, joint-level connection between lower-limb exoskeletons will more effectively shape spatiotemporal gait characteristics than manual guidance alone, while maintaining patient engagement.
+Demonstrating robust, within-session modulation of spatiotemporal gait features, while preserving active participation and motivation, is a necessary precursor to evaluating learning, retention, transfer, and clinical carry-over for a new gait-training approach.
+Accordingly, this study focuses on within-session training performance.

 The efficacy of the TEPI approach was evaluated in eight chronic stroke participants and compared to conventional manual therapy (CMT), where the therapist is seated and manually mobilizes the patient's joints.
 Each patient attended two sessions on separate days, one for each therapy type, consisting of 30 minutes of treadmill walking.
-Observations indicated that the \textit{Therapist-Exoskeleton-Patient} interaction resulted in a larger range of motion, including longer steps and larger step height, as well as increased muscle activation compared to conventional manual therapy.
+Observations indicated that the TEPI resulted in a larger range of motion, including longer steps and larger step height, as well as increased muscle activation compared to CMT.
 At the same time, patients reported high levels of motivation and enjoyment during TEPI training, with similar levels of self-perceived exertion compared to CMT.